 The programme leaders

-The School is designed and delivered by leading fundraisers – experts in their fields, who bring in expertise from the arts, culture and heritage sector but also from international charities, high performing UK agencies, Higher Education and business.
+The School is designed and delivered by leading fundraisers – experts in their fields, who bring in expertise from the arts, culture and heritage sector but also from international charities, high performing UK agencies, higher education and business.

-Many of the programme leaders also act as personal coaches on the School, offering you one-to-one insight and support as you work though the programme.
+Many of the programme leaders also act as personal coaches on the school, offering you one-to-one insight and support as you work though the programme.

 Bernard Ross